btmartin721/ClineHelpR/README.md

 ## Phi ~ Hybrid Index Plots

-First, the \Phi plot that Gompert et al. made in some of their papers.
+First, the &Phi plot that Gompert et al. made in some of their papers.
 In this plot, \Phi is the Probability of P1 ancestry, and the Probability of P0 ancestry is 1 - \Phi. \Phi is plotted on the Y-axis and hybrid index on the X-axis.

 Here is an example of a \Phi plot that bgcPlotter can make: